How to Measure a Bearing

 Most of the bearings at Arrow are metric in size – but they can also be in Imperial.
 Keep in mind that most bearing sizes are inch sizes or full mm e.g. 19.05mm would be 3/4 inch.
 Each bearing has an Inside Diameter (d), Outside Diameter (D) and Width Diameter (B).

 You can search and narrow down the results for a bearing using our search criteria boxes on the left hand side of a page – e.g. using the d or D as a reference.
 Once you have correctly identified a bearings size you may need to find out whether it comes complete with shield/s or seal/s – known as the suffix in the bearing reference.

-As you have done previously, measure the width of the bearing by placing the jaws of the calliper around the width making sure it's a good fit.
+As you have done previously, to measure the width of the bearing by placing the jaws of the calliper around the width as shown in the diagram.
+Be sure it's a good fit.